axibase/atsd-use-cases/how-to/github/push-notification.md

 ![](images/webhook-confirm.png)

+In the ATSD UI, enable the rule by clicking the link and toggling the **Enabled** flipper to **Yes**.
 If you launched ATSD with the pre-configured `SLACK_CONFIG` variable, the setup process is complete.
 You're ready to begin receiving notifications to the defined Slack Workspace.

 ### Configure Web Notification